RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-11-25-newsletter.md

 ### Events

+* [R course for Digital Humanities](https://n8cir.org.uk/events/r-digital-humanities/) - 2022-11-29 and 2022-1-06, Online.
+Following a similar format to the 2021 workshop, the course is a gentle introduction to R for text analysis.
+Over the course of two sessions you will be taught the basics of the powerful programming language before being provided with hands-on experience analysing long-form text in the RStudio development environment.
-* [Computing Insight UK 2022](https://www.scd.stfc.ac.uk/Pages/CIUK2022.aspx) - Manchester Central Convention Complex on Thursday 1 and Friday 2 December.
+* [Computing Insight UK 2022](https://www.scd.stfc.ac.uk/Pages/CIUK2022.aspx) - 2022-12-01 to 2022-12-02, Manchester Central Convention Complex.
 The theme for the conference this year is "Sustainable HPC" with sub-themes including "Sustainable Skills", "Sustainable Funding" and "Net Zero Computing".
 * [PyData Global 2022](https://pdg22.wpengine.com) - 2022-12-01 to 2022-12-03, Online.
 The PyData Global conference is an opportunity to listen, learn, and share knowledge about best practices, new approaches, and emerging technologies for data management, processing, analytics, and visualization.
+* [Free ARCHER2 course at Newcastle University covering Docker and Singularity](https://www.archer2.ac.uk/training/courses/221207-containers/) - 2022-12-07 to 2022-12-08, Newcastle University.
+This course is a run of the Docker and Singularity lessons in the Carpentries Incubator.
-* [University of Sheffield Inaugural Annual Open Research Lecture](https://www.eventbrite.co.uk/e/university-of-sheffield-inaugural-annual-open-research-lecture-tickets-440984976937) - Lecture given by Dr Tom Stafford titled 'Wide Open?'.
+* [University of Sheffield Inaugural Annual Open Research Lecture](https://www.eventbrite.co.uk/e/university-of-sheffield-inaugural-annual-open-research-lecture-tickets-440984976937) - 2022-12-09, The Diamond, Lecture Theatre 5.
+Lecture given by Dr Tom Stafford titled 'Wide Open?'.
 Dr Tom Stafford will review concerns about Open Research practices: that they are unnecessary, performative, exclusive, neocolonial, a distracting example of data positivism, undermine scholarly societies, slow down research, generate confidentiality risks, amongst others.

+* [Lab Notebooks for Computational Mathematics, Sciences & Engineering Wednesday](http://ideas-productivity.org/events/hpc-best-practices-webinars/) - 2022-12-14, Online.
+The HPC Best Practices webinars address issues faced by developers of computational science and engineering (CSE) software on high-performance computers  (HPC).

-* [UK National Open Hackathon 2023](https://www.openhackathons.org/s/siteevent/a0C5e000005V6EDEA0/se000151) - Application Deadline January 16, 2023.
+* [UK National Open Hackathon 2023](https://www.openhackathons.org/s/siteevent/a0C5e000005V6EDEA0/se000151) - Application Deadline 2023-01-16, Online.
 Open Hackathons are multi-day intensive hands-on events designed to help computational scientists and researchers port and optimize their applications using GPUs.

-* [Free ARCHER2 course at Newcastle University covering Docker and Singularity](https://www.archer2.ac.uk/training/courses/221207-containers/) - This course is a run of the Docker and Singularity lessons in the Carpentries Incubator.
-7-8th December.
-* [R course for Digital Humanities](https://n8cir.org.uk/events/r-digital-humanities/) - Following a similar format to the 2021 workshop, the course is a gentle introduction to R for text analysis.
-Over the course of two sessions you will be taught the basics of the powerful programming language before being provided with hands-on experience analysing long-form text in the RStudio development environment.
-[Lab Notebooks for Computational Mathematics, Sciences & Engineering Wednesday, December 14, 2022, 01:00 pm EST](http://ideas-productivity.org/events/hpc-best-practices-webinars/) - The HPC Best Practices webinars address issues faced by developers of computational science and engineering (CSE) software on high-performance computers  (HPC).
-* [Intermediate Software Development Skills for Earth and Environmental Scientists:  Reproducible Research through Reusable, Reliable Code in Python](https://www.qualtrics.manchester.ac.uk/jfe/form/SV_87F94dIoT1aRwto) - Fancy improving your research techniques within the Earth, atmospheric and oceanic sciences?
-University of Manchester, 27–31 March 2023, in person.
+* [Intermediate Software Development Skills for Earth and Environmental Scientists:  Reproducible Research through Reusable, Reliable Code in Python](https://www.qualtrics.manchester.ac.uk/jfe/form/SV_87F94dIoT1aRwto) - 2023-03-27 to 2023-03-31, University of Manchester.
+Fancy improving your research techniques within the Earth, atmospheric and oceanic sciences?
 For any questions about the course and application, please contact Anja Le Blanc via e-mail at anja.leblanc@manchester.ac.uk.